eProsima/Fast-DDS-docs/docs/fastdds/use_cases/zero_copy/zero_copy.rst

 3. On the DataReader side:

     a)  Create a DataReader for the previous type.
 Make sure that the DataReader does not have DataSharing disabled.
-    b)  Take/read the sample using the available functions in the DataReader.
+    b)  Take/read samples using the available functions in the DataReader.
         Please refer to section :ref:`dds_layer_subscriber_accessreceived_loans` for further detail on how to access to loans of the received data.
-    c)  Return the loaned sample using |DataReader::return_loan-api|.
+    c)  Return the loaned samples using |DataReader::return_loan-api|.

 Writing and reading in Zero-Copy transfers
 ------------------------------------------